ED questions Rahul Gandhi in National Herald money laundering case | Law-Order

 Sonia Gandhi and Rahul Gandhi are among the promoters and shareholders of Young Indian.

-The Delhi High Court in February last year issued a notice to the Gandhis for their response to Swamy's plea seeking to lead evidence in the matter before the trial court.
+The Delhi High Court in February last year issued a notice to the Gandhis for their response on Swamy's plea seeking to lead evidence in the matter before the trial court.

 The Gandhis had secured separate bails from the court in 2015 after they furnished personal bonds of Rs 50,000 and one surety.